Champagne Truffles

 Pop, Fizz, Fudge!
-This holiday season you can have your champagne and chocolate truffles too!
-Champagne Truffles are a rich, chocolate truffle, dancing with creamy chocolate and sparkling wine or champagne.
+This holiday season, you can have your champagne chocolate truffles too!
+This easy champagne truffles recipe is a rich chocolate truffle, dancing with creamy chocolate and sparkling wine or champagne.

 If you are looking for a special, gourmet treat to make for a Christmas party, food gift, these champagne truffles are perfect!
-New Years Eve celebrations, they will sparkle and shine.
+They will sparkle and shine for New Years Eve celebration.
 Valentine’s day, yes!
 Wedding favors, absolutely!
-These champagne chocolate truffles will be ideal.
+These champagne chocolates will be ideal.

-If you love no bake desserts, you might try our Browned Butter Buckeye Bars, these luscious Kentucky Bourbon Balls, Chocolate Cream Pie or this holiday favorite Tiramisu
+If you love no bake desserts, you might try our Browned Butter Buckeye Bars, these luscious Kentucky Bourbon Balls, Hot Chocolate Fudge, Chocolate Cream Pie or this holiday favorite Tiramisu.

 - Chocolate | They wouldn’t be rich, creamy boozy chocolate truffles without the chocolate would they!
 I used Ghirardelli Bittersweet Chocolate chips.
 Chop dark chocolate bars as an option too.